Difference Between Adobe RGB and sRGB

 They should use while shooting or for editing photographs?
 Is it sRGB or AdobeRGB?
 Which one is best suitable for their purpose?
 Let us get into in the detailed information in color space Adobe RGB vs sRGB.

-A color space is a part of the color gamut, which is basically the universal color tones.
+A color space is a part of the color gamut, which is basically the universal colour tones.
 It refers to a specific range of color available in the photograph.

-You can count on up to about 16.7 million colors in it.
+You can count on up to about 16.7 million colours in it.

-There are basically three types of color spaces: sRGB, AdobeRGB, ProPhoto RGB.
+There are basically three types of colour spaces: sRGB, AdobeRGB, ProPhoto RGB.

-In Lightroom and camera, it’s very easy to select which color space you are looking for.
+In Lightroom and camera, it’s very easy to select which colour space you are looking for.

 Right, so let us discuss it more in detail.
-ProPhoto and Adobe RGB give the photographer a wider segment of colors.
+ProPhoto and Adobe RGB give the photographer a wider segment of colours.
 ON the other hand,

 sRGB provides you most adjustable options across different platforms like printers, monitors, laptop.
 Many computers and printers don’t have the ability to recognize or print Adobe RGB